jeremygoulet96/personal-website/_work/2016-05-06-theo-turgeon.md

 sitemap: false
 ---

 This project was realized while I was working for Spektrum Media.
+This was my first project in my internship.
+I did the design as well as the development of the client's administrative site.